benjamin-kraatz/moneyform/README.md

 value := 1143.42 / 99.18
 ```

-where both values represents money values.
+where both values represent money values.
 Guess the output of `value`?
 It is exactly `11.528735632183908`.
 Obviously this is not the best base to calculate prices, for example.